denverskylines/google-taxonomy-scraper/README.md

 ## Usage

-Match yours or any e-commerce sites categories to corrosponding google categories and place them into cats.csv in the following format:
+Match yours or any e-commerce sites categories to corresponding google categories and place them into cats.csv in the following format:

 ```